gabors-data-analysis/da-coding-rstats/lecture11-functions/functions.md

 my_fun1( x1 )
 ```

-    ## [1] 4.984195
+    ## [1] 0.6709245

 ### Control for output

-We can control for the output as well.
-E.g. if we want the mean, but
+We can control the output as well.
+E.g. if we want the mean, but want to
-want to calculate the standard deviation as well, we can copy the same
+calculate the standard deviation as well, we can copy the same code and
-code and add `return` command to control for the output.
+add `return` command to control the output.

 ``` r
 my_fun2 <- function( x ){